 - You can earn Chase Ultimate Rewards points with the Chase Sapphire Reserve®, Chase Sapphire Preferred®, or Ink Business Preferred℠ Credit Card, and you can supplement the earnings on those cards with the Ink Business Cash℠ Credit Card, Chase Freedom® Card, and/or Chase Freedom Unlimited®

-- You can earn Amex Membership Rewards points with The Amex EveryDay® Preferred Credit Card from American Express, The Platinum Card® from American Express, The Business Platinum® Card from American Express OPEN, Premier Rewards Gold Card from American Express, The Business Gold Rewards Card from American Express OPEN, The Blue Business℠ Plus Credit Card from American Express, and more
+- You can earn Amex Membership Rewards points with The Amex EveryDay® Preferred Credit Card from American Express, The Platinum Card® from American Express, The Business Platinum® Card from American Express, American Express® Gold Card, The Business Gold Rewards Card from American Express OPEN, The Blue Business℠ Plus Credit Card from American Express, and more

 Very few people will get over 2% back with an airline credit card, in which case a cash back card could make a lot more sense.
 If you do want to earn miles, use a transferable points card that will earn you points that are more flexible and more valuable, and will typically even earn you points at a faster rate.
 Starting with a card like the Chase Sapphire Reserve® or Chase Sapphire Preferred® is typically your best bet.